We hope to list events related to issues of peace and justice that will be of interest to parishioners.

 Archdiocese of Sydney Justice and Peace Office: Call to Lamentation and Commitment

-The Justice and Peace Office (JPO) of the Catholic Archdiocese of Sydney is holding a candlelit prayer vigil over Zoom to remember all those who have died in Australian immigration detention – Sunday 26th September 7:00-7:30pm.
-Please register at the link shown at the end of the article on the JPO website.
+The Justice and Peace Office (JPO) of the Catholic Archdiocese of Sydney held a candlelit prayer vigil over Zoom to remember all those who have died in Australian immigration detention.

 Diocese of Parramatta: Conversation with refugees and asylum seekers

-The Diocese of Parramatta is hosting an online event where you will hear personal stories, learn more about the situation in Afghanistan first-hand, and be invited to take action.
+The Diocese of Parramatta hosted an online event where attendees heard personal stories, learned more about the situation in Afghanistan first-hand, and were invited to take action.

 10 September 2021 Sydney Catholic Schools’ ‘Raise Your Hands for Afghanistan’

-Archbishop Anthony Fisher OP invites the Sydney Catholic schools and Church communities to come together online on Friday 10 September for Sydney Catholic Schools’ ‘Raise Your Hands for Afghanistan’ live Q&A and concert.
+Archbishop Anthony Fisher OP invited the Sydney Catholic schools and Church communities to come together online on Friday 10 September for Sydney Catholic Schools’ ‘Raise Your Hands for Afghanistan’ live Q&A and concert.

 8 September 2021 Social Justice Gathering on Cry of the Earth, Cry of the Poor.